Income Tax Division

 Extension to File

-If you require an extension past April 15, 2021, please complete an extension request form and submit it by April 15, 2021.
+If you require an extension past May 17, 2021, please complete an extension request form and submit it by May 17, 2021.
 The form can be found on our website at Extension Request Form.
 If you have a federal extension, please include a copy of that extension with your Fairfield return.
 The extension only extends the filing date of the return.
-The extension does not extend the April due date for payment of the tax.
+The extension does not extend the May 17 due date for payment of the 2020 tax due.

 You may e-mail extension requests to Income Tax Email or mail them to 701 Wessel Drive, Fairfield, Ohio 45014.